Handling sharps in adult social care

 Syringes and needles are available with a shield or cover.
 This slides or pivots to cover the needle after use to prevent or minimise the risk of accidental injury.

-ASC providers should work with prescribers and healthcare providers to make sure safer sharps are used where possible.
+Always work with prescribers and healthcare providers to use safer sharps where possible.

 Prevent the recapping of needles

-You must not recap needles after use.
-You can if the employer’s risk assessment has identified that recapping is itself required to prevent a risk.
+You must not recap needles after use unless the employer’s risk assessment has identified that it is required to prevent a risk.

-In these limited cases, appropriate devices to control the risk of injury to employees must be provided.
+In these limited cases, provide appropriate devices to control the risk of injury to employees.
 For example, you can use needle-blocks to remove and hold the needle cap and allow safe one-handed recapping.

 Safe disposal